A DLA model for Turbulence: Introduction

-In a number of articles (see e.g. \cite{man1}, \cite{man2}, and later \cite{ser}) the fractal dimensions of "turbulent facets" were considered.
+In a number of articles (see e.g. \cite{man1}, \cite{man2}, \cite{ser} and later \cite{Silva2}) the fractal dimensions of "turbulent facets" were considered.
 Among them is the fractal dimension of the interface surface between the potential flow region and the turbulent flow region \cite{ser}.
 Such an interface exists in most classical turbulent flows such as axisymmetric jets, plane wakes and boundary layer turbulence.
-The fractal dimensions Sreenivasan et al. \cite{ser} measured are between 2.3-2.4 with an error of 0.04 (see table-1 for results in 1-D and 2-D slicing).
-Dimension was measured in the interval between the Kolmogorov scale up to approxiamtely the scale of large eddies (above this scale fractal dimension was found to be not well defined).
-We claim that the dimension of those interfaces are close and in some flows similiar (within the error limit) to the dimension of the interface generated in the DLA model.
+The fractal dimensions Sreenivasan et al. \cite{ser} measured are between 2.3-2.4 with an error of 0.04 (see table-1 for results in 1-D and 2-D slicing\footnote{Cutting a d-m dimensional slice (cross section) of a D dimensional fractal embedded in a d-dimensional space leads to a D-m dimensional object.
+Example: A 1-dimensional cut through the 1.46 dimensional checker board fractal is expected to have dimension 0.46.
+This means that using a slice one is able to estimate the original fractal dimension of the sliced object.}).
+Dimension was measured in the interval between the Kolmogorov scale up to approximately the scale of large eddies (above this scale fractal dimension was found to be not well defined).
+It is claimed that the dimension of those interfaces are close and in some flows similar (within the error limit) to the dimension of the interface generated in the DLA model.